 Protective measures in our facilities

-Ensuring the safety and wellbeing of all staff and students is paramount, which is why we will bring in a range of measures to protect you when you are in University and College buildings.
-This will include:
+Ensuring the safety and wellbeing of all staff and students is paramount is why we will have introduced a range of measures to protect you when you are in University and College buildings.
+This includes:

 - Enhanced cleaning regimes, and additional facilities for increased hand washing